department-of-veterans-affairs/vagov-content/pages/disability/compensation-rates/veterans-disability.md

       description: Check the status of your VA disability and pension payments.
 You can also see certain survivor benefits.
 ---
 <div class="va-introtext">
-View current Veterans disability compensation rates.
+View current 2019 Veterans disability compensation rates, effective December 1, 2018.
 Use our compensation benefits rate tables to find your monthly payment amount.
 We'll base this amount on your disability rating and details about your dependent family members.
 </div>

 <h2>Compensation rates for Veterans with a 10% to 20% disability rating</h2>
+<strong>Effective December 1, 2018</strong>

 | Disability rating  | Monthly payment |
 | -- | -- |